 Watercress Lodges is next, offering up a camping experience that’s a little bit less rural, and a whole lot of wonderful.

-In close proximity to Winchester, you’re near to the historical UK city known for having the Cathedral with the longest medieval knave in Europe – cool right?
+In close proximity to Winchester, you’re near to the historical UK city known for having the Cathedral with the longest mediaeval knave in Europe – cool right?
 There’s also plenty to explore here, with interesting museums, galleries, and lots of traditional pubs and quirky boozers.

-Whilst I’d usually recommend you take your own tent and camp for the most exciting experience, the lodges here exude cuteness and offer a little bit of luxury during your stay.
+While we’d usually recommend you take your own tent and camp for the most exciting experience, the lodges here exude cuteness and offer a little bit of luxury during your stay.

 How to get there: Either take a 90 minute drive from central London, or take a train from Clapham to Alton followed by a short bus ride.